somethimg6010/TeamTwoProject/README.md

 # TeamTwoProject
-Abdul Baseer, Sana and Mustafa
+Abdul Baseer,Danylo Sana and Mustafa

 Make sure to have proper padding and margin. you can use bootstrap or regular. try to give priority to bootstrap.